 |Webcam||1920 x 1080 pixels||N/A|

 Note: Your files can be uploaded as PNG, GIF, or JPG — I recommend PNGs.

 - Twitch Tags: While you can always browse the art section of Twitch, don’t forget to take advantage of tags.
 The stream tags Art Commissions and Emote Design are perfect for this.

-- Artist Shops: Check out independent Twitch artists like this one who lets you download designs instantly!
+- Artist Shops: Check out independent Twitch Overlay artists who let you download designs instantly!
 There are so many artists offering custom work, but pre-made stream kits are budget-friendly for new streamers and affiliates looking for instant professional Twitch overlays, stream overlays, emotes, and other stream assets.